haideraslam118500-dotcom/dental-voice-bot1/README.md

 # Dental Voice Receptionist

 A FastAPI application that turns a Twilio voice number into a warm, UK-style dental receptionist.
-The assistant greets callers with varied openings, handles hours/address/prices/booking questions, captures booking details, keeps a running transcript, and learns from each day of calls.
+The assistant opens every call with a consistent, human-like introduction, handles hours/address/prices/booking questions, captures booking details, keeps a running transcript, and learns from each day of calls.

 ## Key features

 - FastAPI webhooks on port **5173** with `/health`, `/voice`, `/gather-intent`, `/gather-booking`, and `/status` routes.
+- Natural, scripted introduction that sets expectations and explains how the assistant can help.
-- Speech-first Twilio `<Gather>` prompts with barge-in support, keypad shortcuts, and varied conversational fillers.
+- Speech-only Twilio `<Gather>` prompts with barge-in support and varied conversational fillers—no keypad menus to memorise.
 - Environment-driven Polly voice selection (default `Polly.Amy` with `alice` fallback) and short, natural UK prompts.
 - Per-call memory keyed by `CallSid`, including transcripts, caller name, intent, requested time, and retry counters.
 - Automatic persistence: